MI8: History

 MI8 was the signals intelligence department of the War Office that ran a worldwide Y-stations network.
 Additionally, for an 18-month period, from late 1939 to mid 1941, it also ran the Radio Security Service, under the designation of MI8c, but this was quickly handed over to MI6.
 The remainder of this page relates only to this small organisation, with, regrettably, no information concerning the major role of MI8.

 MI8c

 The Radio Security Service evolved from the Illicit Wireless Intercept Organisation (IWIO), which was given the designation MI1g and run by Lt Col. J S Yule.
 From an office in Broadway, IWIO collaborated with Military Intelligence, Section 5 (MI5) and with the General Post Office (GPO) to set up and control a small network of Direction Finding (DF) and intercept stations, to locate illicit transmissions inside Britain.
-Col Yule also made detailed plans for similar networks in British overseas territories, before IWIO evolved into RSS in September 1939.
-Lt Col Adrian Simpson developed a proposal which stated that a small number of stations, located around Britain, would not work.